shtukas/nyx/Nyx/README.md

 **PermaDirs** are just directories, with fixed immutable foldernames.
 The uuid of the `perma-dir-11859659` object is the name of the corresponding directory.
 They are a more controlled version of general directories with marks (those that are targets of `lstore-directory-mark-BEE670D0` objects).

-## Nodes and Arrows
+## Tags and Arrows

-The overall organization of the Nyx system is that of nodes connected by arrows.
+The overall organization of the Nyx system is that of tags connected by arrows.
 The direction is meant to represent semantic flows in Pascal's mind.
-Permanodes belong to one or more nodes.

-For instance a picture of Justin Bieber represented by a permanode will belong to the node (Justin Bieber) and might also belong to the node (Paris) (if, say, the picture was taken in Paris).
-We will also specify the existence of the node (Canada) and an arrow from (Canada) to (Justin Bieber).
+For instance a picture of Justin Bieber represented by a permanode might come with tags "Justin Bieber" and might also come with tag "Paris" (if, say, the picture was taken in Paris).
+We might also have a tag "Canada" and an arrow from "Canada" to "Justin Bieber".

 Example: